birc-gsa/schedule/projects/input/project-04.inp.md

 # Project 4: BWT-based matching (FM-index)

 Now that you have a functioning suffix array, you should implement the BWT-based search, also known as FM-index.
-This algorithm improves the search in the suffix array from O(m log n + z) to O(m + z) after O(n) preprocessing (plus whatever time it takes you to build your suffix array).
+This algorithm improves the search in the suffix array from $O(m \log n + z)$ to $O(m + z)$ after $O(n)$ preprocessing (plus whatever time it takes you to build your suffix array).

 You should implement a suffix array construction algorithm.
-You can choose to implement the naive algorithm where you explicitly sort strings, or the O(n) skew or SAIS algorithms, or any other algorithm.
+You can choose to implement the naive algorithm where you explicitly sort strings, or the $O(n)$ skew or SAIS algorithms, or any other algorithm.
 After constructing the suffix array, you should implement the binary search based and the Burrows-Wheeler based search algorithm.

 The algorithms should be implemented in a program named `fm`.
 Since we are building data structures in a preprocessing step, and since a common usage of read mappers is to map multiple files of reads against the same genome, we should build the tool such that we can preprocess a genome once, and then reuse the preprocessed data on subsequent searches.